 Still the question remains , how do we motivate and organize a sufficient mass of humanity to take the required steps ?
-For a start there is at least according to Wikipedia widespread recognition that the problem is a serious one, at least there is such recognition in Europe and the Americas.
+For a start there is at least some recognition that the problem is a serious one, at least there is such recognition in Europe and the Americas.
 The real obstacles as I see it are:

 - Many people feel quite helpless seeing as it is a global problem.

-- The costs involved in cutting emissions and absorbing carbon and methane are significant.
+- The costs involved in cutting emissions and absorbing carbon and methane are perceived to be significant.